wso2/docs-open-banking/en/docs/get-started/set-up-accelerators.md

 This section guides you to set up and prepare your servers to run WSO2 Open Banking Accelerator.

 ### Step 1: Set up accelerators
-Copy the extracted accelerator directories in the root directory of the respective base products.
+Copy the extracted accelerator directories into the root directories of the respective base products.
 Use the table to locate the respective root directory of the base products:

 | File | Directory location to place the Accelerator |